 Internal Management Committees are not codified within these Byelaws.
-Each of these three sections feeds into the Union's Board of Trustees, which holds overall responsibility for the direction and oversight of the Students' Union.
+Each of these three sections feeds into the Union's Board of Trustees, which holds overall responsibility for the direction and oversight of the Students' Union and fulfils many of the obligations of the Students' Union under the Education Act.